Mobile phone

-Mobile phones are considered an important human invention as it has been one of the most widely used and sold pieces of consumer technology.
-The growth in popularity has been rapid in some places, for example in the UK the total number of mobile phones overtook the number of houses in 1999.
-Today mobile phones are globally ubiquitous, and in almost half the world's countries, over 90% of the population own at least one.
+Mobile phones are considered an important human invention as they have been one of the most widely used and sold pieces of consumer technology.
+The growth in popularity has been rapid in some places; for example, in the UK, the total number of mobile phones overtook the number of houses in 1999.
+Today, mobile phones are globally ubiquitous, and in almost half the world's countries, over 90% of the population owns at least one.

+Name

+"Mobile phone" is the most common English language term, while the term "cell phone" is in more common use in North America – both are in essence shorter versions of "mobile telephone" and "cellular telephone", respectively.
+Often in colloquial terms it is referred to as simply phone, mobile or cell.
+A number of alternative words have also been used to describe a mobile phone, most of which have fallen out of use, including: "mobile handset", "wireless phone", "mobile terminal", "cellular device", "hand phone", and "pocket phone".

 History

 A handheld mobile radio telephone service was envisioned in the early stages of radio engineering.
 In 1917, Finnish inventor Eric Tigerstedt filed a patent for a "pocket-size folding telephone with a very thin carbon microphone".
 Early predecessors of cellular phones included analog radio communications from ships and trains.
 The race to create truly portable telephone devices began after World War II, with developments taking place in many countries.
 The advances in mobile telephony have been traced in successive "generations", starting with the early zeroth-generation (0G) services, such as Bell System's Mobile Telephone Service and its successor, the Improved Mobile Telephone Service.
-These 0G systems were not cellular, supported few simultaneous calls, and were very expensive.
+These 0G systems were not cellular, supported a few simultaneous calls, and were very expensive.

+Mobile phone technology has progressed significantly since its origins, evolving from large car-mounted systems to compact, handheld devices.
+Early mobile phones required vehicle installation due to their size and power needs.
+A major breakthrough came in 1973, when the first handheld cellular mobile phone was demonstrated by John F. Mitchell and Martin Cooper of Motorola, using a handset weighing 2 kg.
+Cooper made the first ever call on a cell phone when he called Joel S. Engel, a rival of his who worked for AT&T, saying, "I'm calling you on a cell phone, but a real cell phone, a personal, handheld, portable cell phone."